Final Project Checklist - Information about

 preferences (e.g., movies, music, Web pages, etc.);

-- Use collaborative filtering technology (or other profiling techniques
+- Use different methods such as collaborative and content-based filtering technology (or other profiling techniques

 - Based on ratings of other similar users create dynamic recommendations